 Section 4.
 Other Employees or Agents.

-The Board of Directors shall appoint in addition to the officers named above, a manager and other agents which may be necessary to superintend the water and/or sewer if such service is available by the Association, system of the Association and its construction, and repair.
+The Board of Directors shall appoint in addition to the officers named above, a manager and other agents which may be necessary to superintend the water and/or sewer if such service is available by the Association, system of the Association and its construction, maintenance, and repair.
 Such agents or employees may be authorized by the Board of Directors under its direction and pursuant to its rules and regulations to provide for the delivery of water and/or sewer service if such service is available by the Association, service to the members of the Association.
 Such agents shall be paid a compensation for the performance of their duties in an amount to be determined by the Board of Directors.
 The Board of Directors will authorize the manager to recruit, hire, discipline, evaluate, and terminate employees of the Association.

 Section 5.
 Guardian and Custodian of the Records